Finiteness results for Abelian tree models: Introduction

 Now as the root distribution $\pi$ and the transition matrices $A_{\ve\vet}$ vary, the set of all probability distributions $P \in \RR^{(B^{\lea(\tre)})}$ thus obtained is called the model.
 The fact that the entries of $P$ are polynomial functions of the parameters has led to an extensive study of the {\em algebraic variety} swept out by this parameterisation, by which we mean the Zariski closure in $\RR^{(B^{\lea(\tre)})}$ (or even $\CC^{(B^{\lea(\tre)})}$) of the model \cite[Chapter 4]{Pachter05}; see also the expository paper \cite{Cipra07}.
 The present paper also concerns that Zariski closure.

 The model without further restrictions on the root distributions $\pi$ or the transition matrices $A_{\ve\vet}$ is known as the {\em general Markov model} for the tree $\tre$ and the alphabet $B$.
-In applications the number of parameters is often reduced by imposing further symmetry, reflecting additional biological (or, say, linguistic) structure.
+In applications the number of parameters is often reduced by impo\-sing further symmetry, reflecting additional biological (or, say, linguistic) structure.
 This is often\footnote{But not always!
 Most notably, the general {\em time-reversible Markov model}, where the only restriction on the transition matrices is that they be symmetric, is not of this form for $|B|>2$.
-We have not tried to generalise our results to this case.} done by choosing a finite group $G$ acting on the set $B$, requiring that $\pi$ be a $G$-invariant distribution (which when $G$ acts transitively means that it is the uniform distribution), and requiring that each transition matrix $A_{\ve\vet}$ satisfies $A_{\ve\vet}(gb,gb')=A_{\ve\vet}(b,b')$ for all letters $b,b' \in B$.
+We have not tried to generalise our results to this case.} done by choosing a finite group $G$ acting by permutations on the set $B$, requiring that $\pi$ be a $G$-invariant distribution (which when $G$ acts transitively means that it is the uniform distribution), and requiring that each transition matrix $A_{\ve\vet}$ satisfies $A_{\ve\vet}(gb,gb')=A_{\ve\vet}(b,b')$ for all letters $b,b' \in B$.
 The resulting model, which is a subset of $\RR^{(B^{\lea(\tre)})}$ contained in the general Markov model, has been dubbed the {\em equivariant tree model} for the triple $(\tre,B,G)$ \cite{Draisma07b}; here we implicitly mean that the action of $G$ on $B$ is also fixed.
 The special case where $G$ is Abelian and $B=G$ with the left action of $G$ on itself is called a {\em group-based model}.
 Our first two main theorems concern the class of equivariant tree models for which $G$ is Abelian, but does not necessarily act transitively on $B$.
 This class includes the general Markov model (with $G=\{1\}$) as well as group-based models.

-\begin{thm}[Main Theorem I] For a fixed finite alphabet $B$ and a fixed Abelian group $G$ with a fixed action on $B$, there exists a uniform bound $\degr=\degr(B,G)$ such that for any finite tree $\tre$ the Zariski closure of the equivariant tree model for $(\tre,B,G)$ is defined by polynomial equations of degree at most $\degr$. \end{thm}
+\begin{thm}[Main Theorem I] For any action of an Abelian group $G$ on a finite alphabet $B$, there exists a uniform bound $\degr=\degr(B,G)$ such that for any finite tree $\tre$ the Zariski closure of the equivariant tree model for $(\tre,B,G)$ is defined by polynomial equations of degree at most $\degr$. \end{thm}